GEOG 586

 • Timely submission of your preliminary project topic.

-Deliverable: Post topic ideas to the 'Term Project: Project Topic' Discussion Forum.
+Deliverable: Post your topic ideas to the 'Term Project: Project Topic' Discussion Forum.
 One new topic for each student, please!
 Even at this early stage, if you have constructive suggestions to make, then by all means make them by posting comments in reply to their topic.

 Questions?
 Please use the General Issues discussion forum to ask any questions now or at any point during this project.